The Ginsburg--Sands theorem and computability theory: spaces

-In particular, it follows that $\GST_1$ also admits cone avoidance, and so does not imply $\ACA_0$.
-For a direct proof of this result, which provides further insights into the computability-theoretic aspects of $T_1$ CSC spaces, see Benham \cite{Benham-TA}.
+In particular, it follows that $\GST_1$ also does not imply $\ACA_0$.
+In fact, by using strong cone avoidance of $\RT^1_2$ in place of strong PA avoidance in the proof above, we can deduce that $\GST_1$ admits cone avoidance.
+For another proof of this result, which provides further insights into the computability-theoretic aspects of $T_1$ CSC spaces, see Benham \cite{Benham-TA}.